-4.1 Survey
+5.1 Survey

 While completing the SC field work, field personnel will mark all investigation locations.
-A New York State licensed surveyor will then survey the marked locations.
-Horizontal coordinates will be tied to New York State Plane Central (3102) coordinate system (NAD 83).
-All elevations will be established with respect to NAVD 1988.
+A NYS-licensed surveyor will then survey the marked locations.
+Horizontal and vertical coordinates will be tied to the same datum used for the former BSC site.
 For each soil boring, the surveyor will determine its location and the ground surface elevation.
-For each monitoring well, the surveyor will determine the location, ground-surface elevation, and measuring-point elevation (defined as the top of the inner casing).
+For each monitoring well, the surveyor will determine the location, ground-surface elevation and measuring-point elevation (defined as the top of the inner casing).

-4.2 Decontamination
+5.2 Decontamination

-All equipment will be decontaminated following the procedures outlined in the FSP.
-In general, all non-disposable equipment, in particular all drilling tools and groundwater-sampling equipment, will be decontaminated prior to first use on site, between each investigation location, and prior to demobilization.
-The integrity of decontamination will be checked periodically with equipment rinse blanks, as required by the QA/SAPP.
+All equipment will be decontaminated following the procedures outlined in the FSP (Appendix A).
+In general, all nondisposable equipment (e.g., drilling tools and groundwater sampling equipment) will be decontaminated prior to first use at the study area, between each investigation location and prior to demobilization.
+The integrity of decontamination will be checked periodically with equipment rinse blanks, as required by the QA/SAPP (Appendix B).

-4.3 Waste Handling
+5.3 Waste Handling

-All investigation-derived waste will be contained on-site for appropriate characterization and disposal.
-Soil cuttings, drilling mud (if any), personal protective equipment, and spent disposable sampling materials will be segregated by waste type and placed in DOT-approved 55 gallon steel drums.
-All decontamination water, purged groundwater, and drilling water will be stored in polyethylene tanks.
+All investigation-derived waste (IDW) will be contained at the study area for appropriate characterization and disposal.
+Soil cuttings, drilling mud (if any), decontamination water, purge water, drilling water, personal protective equipment and spent disposable sampling materials will be segregated by waste type and placed in New York State Department of Transportation-approved 55-gallon steel drums.
 Field staff will maintain an inventory of all waste vessels.
-All storage vessels will be appropriately labeled with the contents, generator, location, and date.
+All storage vessels will be appropriately labeled with the contents, generator, location and date.

-5. Project Schedule and Reporting
+6. Project Schedule and Reporting

-5.1 Project Schedule
+6.1 Project Schedule

-National Fuel estimates that the field tasks outlined in this SC Work Plan will take approximately four weeks to complete.
-The soil borings will be completed first, followed by monitoring well installation, groundwater sampling, and water-level measurement.
+National Fuel estimates that the field tasks outlined in this SC Work Plan will require approximately eight weeks to complete.
+The background investigation will be completed first, followed by installation of soil borings and monitoring wells, groundwater sampling, and water-level measurement.
 The table below shows the approximate project schedule.
-The actual project starting date will depend on the effective date of the Order on Consent (CO) for the site.
+The intrusive portion of the SC will be completed while the Waterfront School is out of session.